-You sit down at a hot new bar and order a drink.
+It’s the same story every time.
+You sit down at a cool new bar and order a drink.
 The bartender makes it, you pay and then there’s that nagging feeling: Did I tip enough?
 Did I tip too much?
+Why is this so hard?

-How much to tip is perhaps the most difficult dilemma you’ll encounter while on the town—besides deciding what to have.
+How much to tip is perhaps the most difficult dilemma you’ll encounter while out on the town—besides deciding what to have.
 To help you out, we turned to Liquor.com’s illustrious advisory board.
-Together, this group of mixological luminaries has decades of experience behind the stick, and we got some great advice.
+Together, this group of mixological luminaries has decades of experience behind the stick, and we got some solid advice you can put to use.

 First off, tip a percentage of the tab, not a flat rate.
 Dushan Zaric, Allen Katz and Jim Meehan recommend leaving at least 20 percent, no matter if you’re ordering beer in a dive or a fancy mixed drink at a high-end lounge.
 Gary Regan is even more generous: Tip “as much as you can possibly afford,” he says.